BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ----->

-# Payments with Payjoin: A Case Study
+# The Payjoin Experience: A Case Study
 {:.no_toc}

 ---